• 4,000 firms

 Voice biometrics

-Voice biometrics is a security authentication method that verifies a person’s identity by analysing the unique acoustic and behavioural traits of their voice.
-Often called voice recognition, it captures a digital voiceprint built from pitch, cadence, accent, and vocal tract shape, then matches it against a stored template during login or a live call.
+Voice biometrics is a security method that verifies who is speaking by analysing the acoustic and behavioural traits of a voice.
+It builds a digital voiceprint from pitch, cadence, and vocal tract shape, then matches it against a stored template on a live call.

 Key takeaways

-• Voice biometrics authenticates a speaker by their voiceprint, not by what they say.
+• Voice biometrics authenticates a speaker by their voiceprint, not by the words they happen to say.

-• Banks, telcos, and BPO contact centres use it to cut average handle time and block account takeover fraud.
+• Banks, telcos, and BPO contact centres use it to cut handle time and block account takeover.

-• Passive voiceprints work in the background of a normal call, so customers skip PINs and security questions.
+• Passive voiceprints run in the background of a normal call, so customers skip PINs and security questions.

 • Deepfake voice clones are the active threat, pushing vendors toward liveness detection and multi-factor pairing.